wimrijnders/CmdParameter/Docs/NOTES.md

 ```

+20190103  v0.2.1
+    fix(static lib) : Hide symbols in static library
+    fix(validation) : Moved definition validations to separate class
+    fix(validation) : Return stream buffer from `add_error/add_warning`
+    fix(validation) : Error messages are collected in a list, rather than output directly to stdout

-2018/12/21  v0.2.0  Enabled usage of multiple switches for a parameter
+20181222  v0.2.0  Enabled usage of multiple switches for a parameter
                   Used to define '-h' and 'help' to do the same thing.

-2018/12/21  v0.1.1  Fix compile error is `isnan`.
+20181222  v0.1.1  Fix compile error with `isnan`.
                   Small changes in examples.
                   Update docs.
                   Actions displayed if expected and none passed.

-2018/07/14  v0.1.0  Split typed parameter handling and defined parameters into classes`TypedParameter`
+20180714  v0.1.0  Split typed parameter handling and defined parameters into classes`TypedParameter`
                   and `CmdParameters`.
                   First tentative version of actions.

-2018/07/11  v0.0.1  Initial revision
+20180711  v0.0.1  Initial revision
 ```